-It’s a good idea to work with someone who has experience dealing with the financial issues that concern you—and who can help you articulate your goals and priorities.
-Look for an advisor who’ll listen and answer questions without making you feel inadequate, says Lorna Sabbia, head of Retirement & Personal Wealth Solutions, Bank of America Merrill Lynch.
-You want someone to whom you can talk openly about your life, not just your money.
+It’s a good idea to work with someone who has experience dealing with the financial issues that concern you—and who can help you articulate your goals and priorities, says Lorna Sabbia, head of Retirement & Personal Wealth Solutions at Bank of America.
+You want someone with whom you can talk openly about your life, not just your money.

 Print out this checklist, “7 Questions Every Advisor Should Be Able to Answer,” to use as a guide during the interview process.